Adib128/inventory-graph/README.md

 # VH-Manager - Fleet Management System RESTful API
 Inventory-graph is a Graphql API for Inventory Management.
-This system enables the company to manage all the resources of the fleet as well as the vehicle booking managment. the system composed by:
+This system enables the company to manage the inventory resources of a warehouse. the system composed by:

 - Categories management